Sifaldin/restful-api-nodejs-express-mongoose/README.md

 # restful-api-nodejs-express-mongoose

-### built a restful api from scratch just to use as a starting template for upcoming projects
+### built a restful api from scratch just to use it as a starting template for upcoming projects